niall-byrne/rpi-media-centre/README.md

 There's a trade off to this security though …

 After a power outage, or if you physically unplug your media centre, you will need to ssh back into your Pi and restart the server:
-- This means re-entering the passwords for the encrypted disk and samba.
+- This means re-entering the passwords for the encrypted disk and Samba.
 Keep these passwords in a safe spot, such as a password manager.
 - Don't use a password to connect to your Pi- do this securely by setting up [ssh keys](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).

 ## Loading Media onto a Mobile Phone

-The created samba shares will be accessible by two users:
+The created Samba shares will be accessible by two users:
   - The user configured by the `pictl` command.
   - A second `android` user, that uses the same password.

 This is intended to provide a mechanism for loading media onto a mobile phone.

-This requires the installation of a samba compatible app on the phone, but there are several good ones out there.
+This requires the installation of a Samba compatible app on the phone, but there are several good ones out there.
 (I am personally quite found of [Cx File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) right now.)

 The `android` user provides read-only access to your media, just to prevent any accidental deletion.
 This works by granting `android` read only access to the media files via the `group` attribute, but this must be enforced on the file system: